CharlesCobalt/Cobalt-s-matrixfactory-in-C/README.md

 # Cobalt-s-matrixfactory-in-C
-These are codes I wrote while I'm learning matrix.
+These are codes I wrote while I was learning matrix.